pandya-ae/pandya-ae/README.md

 ### 🤓  CS undergrad, coder, gamer, and an all-around geek!

-- 👨‍🎓  I'm currently a Computer Science sophomore
+- 👨‍🎓  I'm currently a Computer Science junior
 - 👨‍💻  Now learning Data Science and Machine Learning
 - 🔨  Working to contribute more to open-source projects
 - 🤝  Let's follow each other!